blackduck-community/github_polaris_application_name/README.md

 # github_polaris_application_name
 Get Application name for Polaris from GitHub custom properties.

-This Action will set the found application name as an environment variable with key **BRIDGE_POLARIS_APPLICATION_NAME**.
+This Action will set the found application name as an environment variable with key **POLARIS.APPLICATION.NAME**.

 Custom property keys can be given as a comma separated list.
 The first matching property will be set as an application_name env. parameter, so the order of the keys will matter.